purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-System-Design/feed-ranking.md

 - We learned how to create the process to generate training data for the Machine Learning Model.
 - We learned how to scale training and inference by scaling out the Application Server and Feed Services.

-You can also learn more about how companies scale their design here.

 # Appendix